purple-gem/fairy-plugin-example/README.md

-# fairy-hello-world
-A hello world plugin for Fairy.
+# Writing your first Fairy plugin